DHTMLX/docs-diagram/docs/api/data_collection/filter_method.md

 ### Description

-@short: filters items in the diagram
+@short: Filters items in the diagram

 ### Usage